Xeronaus/Cedaruke/README.md

 Currently, there are only 2 planets.

 # Explanation
 Cetadustry is a Mindustry Java mod about conquering the planets of Cetadustry.
-Cetadustry aims to bring an interesting and unique features, mechanics and contents to Mindustry.
+Cetadustry aims to bring interesting and unique features, mechanics and contents to Mindustry.
 Starting from basic planets to a magnificent super planet.
 It has many things to explore and discover.

 Cetadustry